 This Stuart Rosenberg directed film, on the surface, is a film about breaking the system and comradery.
 That in itself is enough to sustain the movie.
 It’s so friendly and open to us – large in part due to Newman’s incredibly relatable performance as the titular character (Lucas Jackson – Inmate #37).
 No doubt, Newman’s performance was a major influence on Tim Robbins’ portrayal of Andy Dufresne in The Shawshank Redemption (as is the entire film, and an array of shots from the film).
 In both movies, we see man that comes in with nothing on his record (very petty in Luke’s case) – a respectable man – that sees this broken system and decides to break it in his…

-"Sometimes nothin' can be a real cool hand."
+"Yeah well... sometimes nothing can be a real cool hand"

 This review reportedly contains spoilers.
 I can handle the truth.